philipturner/ARHeadsetUtil/README.md

 - [AR MultiPendulum](https://github.com/philipturner/ar-multipendulum) - the first affordable AR headset experience
 - [DL4S](https://github.com/palle-k/DL4S) - high-level machine learning framework and successor to Swift for TensorFlow

-If your open-source project depends on ARHeadsetKit/ARHeadsetUtil, please send a pull request to add it to this list!
+If your open-source project depends on ARHeadsetKit or ARHeadsetUtil, please send a pull request to add it to this list!

 ## Are ARHeadsetKit and ARHeadsetUtil the same?